ahmedabb104/ahmedabb104/README.md

 ## Looking for a Machine Learning or Data Analyst co-op position for Summer 2025!

 - 📚 Master of Data Science and AI student at University of Waterloo
-- 🧠 I'm currently learning EDA, data engineering, and NLP
+- 🧠 I'm currently learning EDA, data engineering, and neural networks
 - ✔ Previously I've been a Software and QA intern @ Nokia & TD Bank

 ### :mailbox:Connect with me: